Main navigation | Main content

 Professor Barany's research interests involve peptide synthesis (particularly the solid-phase method), protecting groups for organic functionalities (with an emphasis of the concept of orthogonality), the chemistry of thiols, disulfides, and polysulfanes, functionalization of soluble and insoluble polymers, and mass spectrometry.
 His research, described in over 350 scientific publications, has covered areas ranging from the chemical synthesis of garlic constituents to studies on the mechanisms of protein folding to methods for chemical combinatorial libraries to advances in the preparation of anti-sense DNA and RNA to the development of DNA and PNA arrays for the multiplex detection of genetic diseases.
 Barany has authored a number of seminal review articles on various aspects of the peptide field.
 He served a six-year term on the Council of the American Peptide Society and was co-Chair of the Sixteenth American Peptide Symposium, held in Minneapolis June 26-July 1, 1999.
 The (non-scientific) highlight of this meeting was Peptide Ångst: La Triviata, the first-ever opera about peptides (co-authored with Gary Gisselman).
 Professor Barany was listed among "America's 100 Brightest Scientists under 40" by Science Digest in 1984, and received in 1994 the Vincent du Vigneaud Award for outstanding achievements in peptide research and in 2006 the Ralph F. Hirschmann Award in Peptide Chemistry from the American Chemical Society.
 A biographical vignette about Professor Barany and the award appeared in Chemical & Engineering News.
 Other honors include his selection as a Searle Scholar in 1982 and a USPHS Research Career Development Award from 1982-87.

-With Dr. Barbara Goldenberg, Professor Barany has two children: Michael Jeremy born in 1987, and Deborah Adina born in 1989.
+With Dr. Barbara Barany, Professor Barany has two children: Michael and Deborah.
 Professor Barany's parents, Michael and Kate, both passed away (6 weeks apart) in 2011 after distinguished international academic careers and almost 62 years of marriage.
 Professor Barany's brother, Francis, is a Professor of Microbiology at the Sanford Weill College of Medicine of Cornell University, and indeed, the brothers have published a paper together.
 A highlight of Professor Barany's career is a paper first-authored by his son Michael, and co-authored by his mentor R. B. Merrifield and his former student Bob Hammer.
 This project also earned Michael finalist status in the 2005 Intel Science Talent Search, and designation as a KARE 11 Academic All-Star.
 On the occasion of a momentous anniversary in music history, Professor Barany collaborated with Michael Shteyman on a New York Times Sunday crossword puzzle which was published January 22, 2006, and which received some attention in the University and local press.
 In all, Professor Barany has co-written over a hundred puzzles, which are compiled here.

 Some Interesting Links about Professor Barany: